-In configuration, the proposed preprocessing goes beyond conventional normalization by integrating adaptive histogram equalization and stain color normalization, ensuring the system is invariant to differences in slide preparation conditions. and imaging Α segmentation approach is proposed that combines traditional morphological segmentation with a lightweight Mask R-CNN model, allowing better performance even when the background is cluttered or when cells overlap.
+In the proposed configuration, preprocessing goes beyond conventional normalization by integrating adaptive histogram equalization and stain color normalization, ensuring the system is invariant to differences in slide preparation and imaging conditions. А new segmentation approach is proposed that combines traditional morphological segmentation with a lightweight Mask RCNN model, allowing better performance even when the background is cluttered or when cells overlap.